Custom Installation and Uninstallation of Components

 # ./uninst.sh

-To reinstall a component, you can uninstall it first and then install again having started custom or full installation from the installation kit.
+To reinstall a component, you can uninstall it first and then install again by starting custom or full installation.